William Lloyd Prosser

-William Lloyd Prosser (March 15, 1898 – 1972) was the Dean of the School of Law at UC Berkeley from 1948 to 1961.
+William Lloyd Prosser (March 15, 1898 – May 21, 1972) was the Dean of the School of Law at UC Berkeley from 1948 to 1961.
 Prosser authored several editions of Prosser on Torts, universally recognized as the leading work on the subject of tort law for a generation.
 It is still widely used today, now known as Prosser and Keeton on Torts, 5th edition.
 Furthermore, in the 1950s, Prosser (often referred to as "Dean Prosser") became Reporter for the Second Restatement of Torts.

 Biography

-After spending his first year at Harvard Law School, Prosser transferred to and received his law degree from the University of Minnesota Law School.
+William L. Prosser served in the United States Marine Corps during World War I.After the war, he also served as a guard at the US Embassy in Brussels, Belgium After spending his first year at Harvard Law School, Prosser transferred to and received his law degree from the University of Minnesota Law School.
 After a brief time in private practice at Dorsey, Colman, Barker, Scott & Barber (the modern-day Dorsey & Whitney), he became a professor of law at the University of Minnesota Law School, where he wrote Prosser on Torts.
 He taught there from 1931 until 1940, when he resigned to become the Minnesota counsel for the Roosevelt Administration's Office of Price Administration.
 In 1943, he returned to private practice for another four years.
 In 1947, Prosser returned to Harvard Law School as a professor.

 The following year, Prosser became Dean of the School of Jurisprudence at UC Berkeley.
 The unusual name of Berkeley's law school was a leftover from its beginnings as an undergraduate department, but had not been changed because of existing statutory language designating the Hastings College of Law as the University of California's "law department."
 After Prosser learned that UCLA had been able to get legislative approval for its own "school of law" (notwithstanding the Hastings statutory language), he decided that Berkeley could also get away with having its own school of law and set about getting the school renamed.

 At Berkeley, Prosser was renowned for his sophistication, brilliance, and sense of humor.
 However, he was also "conservative and pragmatic", and saw no reason in 1949 why anyone should object to taking a loyalty oath.
 He enjoyed the company of deans L. Dale Coffman at UCLA Law and David E. Snodgrass at Hastings, who shared his conservative views.